loosewheel/lwwires/readme.txt

 Description
 ===========
-This mod provides wires and bundle cables.
+This mod provides wires, bundle cables and bundle blocks.
 16 colored wires and 16 colored bundle cables.
+Bundle blocks are the same as bundle cables but full node size.

 Limitations